SSWConsulting/SSW.Rules.Content/rules/how-does-the-sysprep-process-work-what-does-the-scripts-do-why-is-this-process-so-complicated/rule.md

     1. Windows 2003 server SP2
     2. Visual Studio .NET 2005
     3. Microsoft Office SharePoint Designer
-* When sysprep is ran on the master.vhd, it generalises Windows <br>2003 server (generate new machine guide, rename computer, etc), the <br>scripts that run also puts "administrator" into the registry so that'd <br>be the name of the next login prompt.
-A vhd that is in this state is the<br> "sysprep'ed" vhd
+* When sysprep is ran on the master.vhd, it generalises Windows 2003 server (generate new machine guide, rename computer, etc), the scripts that run also puts "administrator" into the registry so that'd be the name of the next login prompt.
+A vhd that is in this state is the "sysprep'ed" vhd
 * When it restarts and the user logs in with administrator, it then runs the script to install
     1. SQL Server 2005
     2. Puts MossFarm account into registry